udo-munk/z80pack/doc/README-asm.txt

-IFF     <expression>    - assemble if expression evaluates to 0 IFDEF   <symbol>        - assemble if symbol defined IFNDEF  <symbol>        - assemble if symbol not defined IFEQ    <exp1,exp2>     - assemble if equal
+IFF     <expression>    - assemble if expression evaluates to 0 IFDEF   <symbol>        - assemble if symbol defined IFNDEF  <symbol>        - assemble if symbol not defined IFEQ    <exp1>,<exp2>   - assemble if values of expressions are equal IFNEQ   <exp1>,<exp2>   - assemble if values of expressions are not equal IF1                     - assemble if in pass 1
-IFNEQ   <exp1,exp2>     - assemble if not equal
+IF2                     - assemble if in pass 2
+                          the '<' and '>' in the following pseudo ops are required
+IFB     <seq>           - assemble if char sequence inside <> is empty IFNB    <seq>           - assemble if char sequence inside <> is not empty IFIDN   <seq1>,<seq2>   - assemble if char sequences inside <> are equal IFDIF   <seq1>,<seq2>   - assemble if char sequences inside <> are not equal

 ELSE                    - else for all conditionals ENDIF                   - end of conditional assembly